 Growing plants in a wooden crate is easy.

 - Line the crate.
-Select a sturdy, well-made crate with slats less than two inches (5 cm.) apart.
+Select a sturdy, well-made crate with slats less than 2 inches (5 cm.) apart.
 Line the crate with plastic, landscape fabric, coir, or burlap to contain the soil.
 If necessary, drill holes in the crate and poke holes in the liner to provide adequate drainage.

 - Fill the crate with a quality potting soil.
-Add compost, perlite or vermiculite, or slow release fertilizer as needed.
+Add compost, perlite, or vermiculite, or slow-release fertilizer as needed.
 As an alternative, use a slatted box container to hold a collection of pots.
 The individual pots can be taller than the sides of the crate and are easily switched out to keep the planter looking vibrant.

 - Add the plants.
 Choose a bright array of annual flowers with similar growing requirements or use your wooden box planters to grow edibles.
-Herbs, microgreens, and strawberries are well suited for 8 to 12 inch (20 to 30 cm.) deep boxes.
+Herbs, microgreens, and strawberries are well suited for 8 to 12 inch (20-31 cm.) deep boxes.
 Reserve crates with a depth of 18 inch (46 cm.) for growing deep rooted plants like tomatoes, peppers, or potatoes.
 These also make great containers for houseplants.

 Tips for Growing Plants in a Wooden Crate